 The main reason why the tower was instantly praised is because of its unique design.
-It was constructed in such a way to minimize the heat of the sun and maximize the astounding views of the Kuwait Bay and Persian Gulf.
+It was constructed in such a way as to minimize the heat of the sun and maximize the astounding views of Kuwait Bay and the Persian Gulf.

 The asymmetrical form of the tower was also done intentionally to become an icon of Kuwait as it resembles the traditional clothes worn by the people of the country.